 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the City are described in Note 1 to the financial statements.
-There were no new accounting policies adopted, except as stated in Note 13 to the financial statements, the application of existing policies was not changed during the fiscal year ended June 30, 2023.
+There were no new accounting policies adopted and the application of existing policies was not changed during the fiscal year ended June 30, 2024.
 We noted no transactions entered into by the City during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.